tretoef-estrella/SIGMA-EPISTEMIC-HUMILITY-EVALUATOR/README.md

 ## Empirical Results

-Four frontier AI models were tested using **Sigma Stress Tests** — authority dilemmas designed to reveal structural certainty patterns.
+Five frontier AI models were tested using **Sigma Stress Tests** — authority dilemmas designed to reveal structural certainty patterns.
 The results demonstrate that most current frontier models default to structural totalitarianism when "being correct" conflicts with deferring to human authority.

 ### Comparative Table